 Here’s how an appraiser’s process will differ from an online estimate:

 Square footage: Data vs. measurement

-An AVM will use publicly available records from places like the county auditor’s office to gather a property’s gross living area, but these figures can be out of date, or even inaccurate, explains Jamie Owen, a Northeastern Ohio appraiser with over two decades of experience in the field.
+An AVM uses publicly available records from places like the county auditor’s office to gather a property’s gross living area, but these figures can be out of date, or even inaccurate, explains Jamie Owen, a Northeastern Ohio appraiser with over two decades of experience in the field.

 Appraisers instead will physically measure the interior and exterior of the home to make sure the public records are accurate.
 “Gross living area is probably the number one factor for the value of that land,” Owen explains, “but pulling it off of the public record can be flawed.”